CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseLocale.md

 ```

 ### -Name
-The string field to hold the name value
+The string field to hold the name value.

 ```yaml
 Type: string